-- Blendo works as a extract and load kind of a set up.
+- Blendo works as an extract-and-load kind of setup.
 They do not provide a way to transform the data before or after loading to the warehouse.
 This becomes limiting when your ETL use cases start to evolve.

-Prices start at $150 for the starter package which has standard connectors and $500 for the advanced package which has over 150 pipelines.
+Prices start at $150 for the starter package which has standard connectors and $500 for the Scale package which has over 150 pipelines.

 Matillion ELT takes away the compute-intensive activity of loading data from your on-premise server that is perhaps already under pressure with its regular transaction-handling role and instead leaves this process to the data warehouses that tend to have an infinite amount of parallel processing resources.

-- Scalable built to take advantage of the power and features of your data warehouse.
+- Matillion is scalable.
+It’s built to take advantage of the power and features of your data warehouse.